matkv/dotfiles/README.md

 # dotfiles

+Update: 23.10.2021 - maybe use [this](https://www.youtube.com/watch?v=tBoLDpTWVOM&t=829s) tutorial which uses a git bare repository?
+Or use something that uses symlinks in order to link the actual files and the files in the .dotfiles repository?

+---

 This is my first try of using a dotfiles repository.
 The dotfiles are managed by [GNU Stow](https://www.gnu.org/software/stow/).

 At the moment this repository does not yet contain all my dotfiles - this is a work in progress.